ChrisSc/agentic-patterns/PATTERNS.md

 We welcome contributions of new agentic patterns.
 To propose a pattern:

 1. **Start with Documentation**: Describe the pattern, its use cases, and why it's valuable
-2. **Provide a Reference Implementation**: A complete, tested, production-ready template
+2. **Provide a Reference Implementation**: A complete, tested, turn-key template
 3. **Include Comprehensive Docs**: README, architecture guide, examples, and benchmarks
 4. **Demonstrate Value**: Show performance, cost, or capability advantages